Search by Keyword

 On September 9th, 2009, the box set “The Beatles In Mono” was released, which features the entire mono Beatles catalog remastered.
 The original mono mix of “Kansas City” is contained on the “Beatles For Sale” CD in this collection.

 November 11th, 2013 was the release date for the album “On Air – Live At The BBC Volume 2” which featured yet another version of “Kansas City/Hey-Hey-Hey-Hey!”
-This rendition was recorded on November 25th, 1964 for inclusion on the radio program “Saturday Club.”
+This BBC rendition was recorded on November 25th, 1964 for inclusion on the radio program “Saturday Club.”
 Interesting here is the background answering vocals from John and George which at times were a little uneven.
 It was ‘The Beatles Live,’ flaws and all!

 Paul McCartney has also released albums featuring the song.
 On October 29th, 1991, his album "CHOBa B CCCP" was released in the US, which was an album Paul recorded in July of 1987 for release in Russia.
 His live album "Paul Is Live" also contains the song, which was released on November 15th, 1993.
-Both of these versions show Paul going back to the original lyrics as written by Leiber and Stoller.
+Both of these versions show Paul going back to the original lyrics as written by Jerry Leiber and Mike Stoller.

 Live Performances